cdisselkoen/llvm-ir/README.md

 version.
 Currently, `llvm-ir` supports LLVM versions 8 through 17, selected by feature flags `llvm-8` through `llvm-17`.

-`llvm-ir` works on stable Rust, and requires Rust 1.45+.
+`llvm-ir` works on stable Rust.
+As of this writing, it requires Rust 1.65+.

 ## Development/Debugging
 For development or debugging, you may want LLVM text-format (`*.ll`) files in